How does student finance work?

 Complete package or limited funding

-Do you fail to meet the nationality requirements for student finance?
-You may still qualify for a limited funding towards the payment of your tuition or course fee.
+If you do not meet the nationality requirements for student finance, you may still qualify for limited funding towards the payment of your tuition or course fee.

 What does student finance consist of?

 Student finance comprises 3 components: a loan, a student travel product and a supplementary grant (depending on parental income).
 You always have to pay back the loan.
 The student travel product and supplementary grant are converted into a gift if you graduate within 10 years.
 Otherwise you will have to repay them as well.